convos-chat/convos/README.md

 # Update with the recent changes and make sure the timestamp is proper
 $EDITOR Changes

-# Build the production assets
+# Build the production assets and update and check that all the files
-BUILD_ASSETS=1 prove -vl t/production-resources.t

-# Update and check that all the files have the correct version information
+# have the correct version information
-RELEASE=1 prove -vl t/version.t
+RELEASE=1 prove -vl t/production-resources.t t/version.t
 ```

 ## Branch overview